Walls of ice bulldoze ashore from Lake Erie

 Niagara Falls reported peak wind gusts of 74 mph.

-The storm has downed trees and knocked out power to more than a half million people in the Great Lakes region and the Northeast and that number is expected to grow on Monday.
+The storm has downed trees and knocked out power to as many as 625,000 people in the Great Lakes region and the Northeast.

 New York Gov. Andrew Cuomo is scheduled to survey the storm damage and give a briefing on Monday afternoon.